barryclark/jekyll-now/_posts/2017-12-20_Algorithms.md

 > Ordering and keeping things ordered is often an unnecessary hassle.
 Instead, simply divide your collection in a manageable number of 'bins'.

-Sorting items into $k$ bins has a time complexity of merely $\mathcal{O}(kn)$.
+Sorting items into $$k$$ bins has a time complexity of merely $$\mathcal{O}(kn)$$.
 Furthermore, there are relatively few objects per bin, so sorting the individual bins is easy.
 I actually use this system myself for my books, rather than sorted by author, I organize my books by color.
 In addition to being esthetically pleasing, I can find my books much easier based on the color of their cover than the author's name.

 And yes, since having read *Algorithms to Live by* I subdivide my socks in brownish, dark and colored groups.
 Slightly mismatched feet are as small price to pay for a great time complexity!